 - Builder’s Risk protects your business from financial loss in the event of property damage or theft.
 If a house you were renovating burnt down, your Builder’s Risk insurance pays out for the material and labor costs incurred up to the time of the fire.

 - It helps you win more contracts.
-Property owners and developers are more likely to hire a contractor with coverage.
+Hence, property owners and developers are more likely to hire a contractor with coverage.

 Construction Insurance Experts